 Public Matters - Class of 2011

-KENDRA AMARAL is the Assistant Town Manager of Wilmington, MA.
-During her public Matters year, Kendra was the Deputy Director of Planning and Development, in charge of development services for the City of Lowell.
+KENDRA AMARAL iss the Assistant Town Manager of Wilmington, MA.
+During her Public Matters year, Kendra was the Deputy Director of Planning and Development, in charge of development services for the City of Lowell.
 She oversaw project review and code enforcement operations, and is working to create a customer focused one-stop service for permitted projects in the City.
 Prior to her work in Lowell, Kendra was Amesbury’s chief of staff.
 Her responsibilities included launching and managing the mayor's AmesStat management program, overseeing human resources, communications, constituent services, and special projects.
 She also managed the health and human services division, the city's larger service contract negotiations, and developed and implemented Amesbury’s regional health services program.
 She was also a founding member of NE StatNet, an organization of progressive municipalities focused on innovation in government management.
 Kendra joined the administration team for Amesbury after having served as the director of research and planning, overseeing the expansion project at the Children's Museum in Boston.
 Kendra lives in Stoneham.

 JOSE CRUZ is a Commercial lending Officer at Enterprise Bank.
 In July, 2010 Jose received the Rotarian of the Year Award from the Methuen Rotary.
 The award acknowledged outstanding service to the club and the community.
 In the same month, Jose was awarded the Service Leadership Recognition Award from his previous place of employment.
 He is active in many nonprofits in the Merrimack Valley area such as Community Teamwork Inc.'s Common Ground Development Corp., CLASS, Inc., and the Methuen Board of Trade.
 Jose is a graduate of Pontificia Universidad Catolica Madre y Maestra, Santiago, Dominican Republic and Southern New Hampshire University.
 Jose is fluent in Spanish and some Portuguese and lives in Salem, NH.